e-celik/Bit-Stuffing-Test/README.md

+Small experiment for topic discussed in Networks Class.

 A simple analog of bitstuffing (character stuffing in this example) in order to allow for variable length encoding using a keyword in a header that must not appear elsewhere in the payload.

 Note: In this implementation, `startToken` must not have a duplicated prefix.
 To implement this, consider using an [Aho-Corasick Automaton](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm).
 Thanks Niema!
 Currently, a `startToken` like "jarjarbinks" will fail if the string "jarjarjarbinks" appears.